Venkat77805/template-in-Flask-React/README.md

 **template-in-Flask-React**
 Project Introduction
-This project is part of the assessment for the Associate Software Engineer (Python/React) role at Better Software.
-It demonstrates my ability to build scalable, maintainable software using Flask and React, following solid engineering principles.
+It is a project for the assessment of the Associate Software Engineer (Python/React) position at Better Software.
+It shows my competency in developing scalable, maintainable software using React and Flask, adhering to good engineering principles.

 **Objective**
-Task 1: Build backend APIs to add, edit, and delete comments for a given task using proper CRUD principles.
+Task 1: Develop backend APIs to create, update, and delete comments for a specific task based on good CRUD principles.

-Task 2 (Bonus): Build a frontend interface to add, edit, and delete tasks using the existing CRUD APIs.
+Task 2 (Bonus): Create a frontend UI to add, edit, and delete tasks using the provided CRUD APIs.

 **Tech Stack**
 Backend: Flask, SQLAlchemy, Pytest